spackows/ICAAI-2024_RAG-CD/Natural-Questions/table-processing.md

 #### Content design comments
 - Table has no caption.
-- The table is being used as a diagram (for example, there's not a consistent number of columns, there are no useful column headings)
+- The table is being used as a diagram (for example, there's not a consistent number of columns, there are no useful column headings.)
-- Also, color coding will not be picked up in the html-to-text transform
+- Also, color coding will not be picked up in the html-to-text transform.

 #### Lists
 [Full text](txt_org/Continent.org.txt)